-You will be scheduled for a clinic visit seven to ten days after surgery.
-After the first visit you will return again in about six weeks, twelve weeks and then one year after surgery.
+You will be scheduled for a clinic visit 10-14 days after surgery.
+After the first visit you will return in about six weeks, twelve weeks and then one year after surgery.
 We will see you sooner if you have concerns.

 Who to Call